brookman1/brookman1/_posts/2025-08-29-LLM-Image-Generation.markdown

 It occurred to me that becoming a Web3 enabled digital panhandler is not very difficult.
 Mainly I would generate a QR Code to my crypto address for Solana or some other token and incorporate some image.

 ## Using an LLM Image Generator Came to Mind
 For a while I've been using Meta to make "Magic Crypto Baby Warrior."
 Then switched to a passion of not being disturbed at work, or doing a passion project, or some other task.
-Some of the original prompts I used hit a usage limit, and after I pause my efforts - it did not occur to me to save the prompts.
+Some of the original prompts used to create best works hit a usage limit, and after a pause of efforts for some days - it did not occur to me to save the prompts.
+The free tier was the choice for me to produce the best results.

 Microsoft Copilot was the main tool, here are the most recent prompts: